10 Tips Every After Effects User Must Know

 8. Sequence Your Layers

-A lot of videos require multiple shot changes and individual images appearing at any one time.
-It takes too long to adjust every layer individually to ensure that each layer is on the screen by itself.
-If you select all the layers and go to Animation → Keyframe Assistant → Sequence Layers, your layers will evenly space out so each layer is perfectly timed out.
+Many videos require multiple shot changes and individual images appearing at different times.
+Adjusting each layer manually is inefficient.
+If you select all the layers and go to Animation → Keyframe Assistant → Sequence Layers, your layers will evenly space out so each is perfectly timed.
+This is another After Effects best practice that can speed up your timeline management.

 9. Take Control of Your Colors

 Color correction is hard to do properly, even for the pros.
 After Effects makes it easier to manipulate your colors with a rotatable master hue.
-Go to Add The Effect > Color Correction > Hue/Saturation to find the master hue and rotate it accordingly.
-This can help you fix a white balance issue, desaturate a vibrant shot, or create extra emphasis on any given place within your video footage.
+Go to Add The Effect → Color Correction → Hue/Saturation to find the master hue and rotate it accordingly.
+If you experience any stability issues during heavy color edits, learn how to stop After Effects from crashing to maintain your workflow.

 10. Crop Your Video to a Region of Interest